dotnet/docs/includes/migration-guide/runtime/core/eventlistener-truncates-strings-with-embedded-nulls.md

 #### Details

-<xref:System.Diagnostics.Tracing.EventListener?displayProperty=name> truncates strings with embedded nulls.
-Null characters are not supported by the <xref:System.Diagnostics.Tracing.EventSource?displayProperty=name> class.
-The change only affects apps that use <xref:System.Diagnostics.Tracing.EventListener?displayProperty=name> to read <xref:System.Diagnostics.Tracing.EventSource?displayProperty=name> data in process and that use null characters as delimiters.
+<xref:System.Diagnostics.Tracing.EventListener?displayProperty=fullName> truncates strings with embedded nulls.
+Null characters are not supported by the <xref:System.Diagnostics.Tracing.EventSource?displayProperty=fullName> class.
+The change only affects apps that use <xref:System.Diagnostics.Tracing.EventListener?displayProperty=fullName> to read <xref:System.Diagnostics.Tracing.EventSource?displayProperty=fullName> data in process and that use null characters as delimiters.

 #### Suggestion

-<xref:System.Diagnostics.Tracing.EventSource?displayProperty=name> data should be updated, if possible, to not use embedded null characters.
+<xref:System.Diagnostics.Tracing.EventSource?displayProperty=fullName> data should be updated, if possible, to not use embedded null characters.

 | Name    | Value       |
 |:--------|:------------|